Validate Cross References

 -v), it will send the following warning message to the logger.

 asciidoctor: WARNING: invalid reference: foobar

-An AsciiDoc processor only validates references within the same document (after includes are resolved).
+An AsciiDoc processor is only required to validate references within the same document (after any includes are resolved).